astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 mass of the Sun).

 2. What is the Einstein Radius for a black hole moving in front of a distant star?
-Take the mass of the star to be about the same as the Sun, and that the distance from the observer to the lens is about the same as the distance from the lens to the source, about 1000 LY.
+Take the mass of the black hole (the lens) to be about ten times the mass of the Sun, and that the distance from the observer to the lens is about the same as the distance from the lens to the source, about 1000 LY.
 Compare with typical telescope resolutions to see why this is called microlensing.

 3. Verify the solid line prediction in {numref}`Edd19` from Eq. {eq}`lensQsol`.
 That is, put Eq. {eq}`lensQsol` in terms of the quantities on the axes of